Contract Packaging

 Cartoning

-The insertion of the product into the designed box, holder or enclosure for display and shipping.
+The process of placing a product into a designated box, holder, or enclosure for the purposes of shipping and display.

 Cosmetic Packaging